 - Include personal judgement, critique, evaluation or praise.

-- Present the curated content with your own spin or personal touch to make it more appealing to your blog readers.
+- Present the curated content with your own spin or a personal touch to make it more appealing to your blog readers.

 - Provide readers with useful information about related topics.